openjdk/jdk/src/jdk.jartool/share/man/jarsigner.md

 2. Modern digital signature algorithms such as EdDSA and ML-DSA use the same name for both the key and signature algorithms.
 Only the signature algorithm with the same name can be used with a given key algorithm.
+The specific signature parameter set (for example, Ed25519 or Ed448 for EdDSA) is the same as that of the key.

 If a key algorithm is not listed in this table, the `.DSA` block file extension is always used.